About the Awards

 Extra virgin olive oil classes include Mild, Medium and Robust, Non-packaged, and various Varietal categories.
 The Flavoured Olive Oil classes focus on Infused/Flavoured and Agrumata style olive oils.
 All oils are assessed using official IOC-standard blue olive oil tasting glasses.

-Table Olive classes include Varietals, Wild and various Flavoured categories, with new regulations introduced for this year’s competition in regard to testing and colour variations.
-All table olive exhibits will now undergo physico-chemical and microbiological testing.
+Table Olive classes include Varietals, Wild and various Flavoured categories.
+All table olive exhibits will undergo physico-chemical and microbiological testing.
 This requirement provides a significant benefit for table olive producers, as the testing is carried out as part of the AIOA entry process.
 The cost is included in the entry fee and the testing results will be provided with judging results and feedback.

-In 2018, table olive competition entries are NOT restricted to the current year of production.
-Well processed table olives will last several years and 2018 exhibits may include 2016-18 product.
+Table olive competition entries are NOT restricted to the current year of production.
+Well processed table olives will last several years and 2019 exhibits may include 2017-19 product.

-Major award categories include Best EVOO, Flavoured Olive Oil and Table Olives of Show, Best Australian Extra Virgin Olive Oil and Table Olives, Best Northern Hemisphere Extra Virgin Olive Oil and Table Olives and Best Southern Hemisphere Extra Virgin Olive Oil and Table Olives.
-Champions of each class will also be allocated and celebrated.
+Major award categories include Best EVOO, Flavoured Olive Oil and Table Olives of Show, Best Australian Extra Virgin Olive Oil and Table Olives, Champions of each class will also be allocated and celebrated.
+This year we will also be celebrating and presenting Reserve Champion certificates for the winners that are come runner up to the Champion awards.

 Promotion, promotion, promotion!